WHY DOES CONVENTUS PROCESS PERSONAL DATA?

 DOES CONVENTUS TRANSFER PERSONAL DATA TO A THIRD COUNTRY?

-Usually Conventus does not transfer personal data outside the borders of European Economic Area (EEA).
-However, in some cases, when the vehicle, which is the subject of the outstanding contract or the received service, is registered outside EEA, for example, but not only, in Switzerland, US, Australia or in other country, or in cases, when the last known address of the person is located outside EEA, Conventus may involve cooperation partners in the respective country to ensure recovery of the debt.
+Usually, Conventus does not transfer personal data outside the borders of European Economic Area (EEA).
+However, in some cases, for example, when the vehicle, which is the subject of the outstanding contract or the received service, is registered outside EEA, for example, but not only, in Switzerland, US, Australia or in other country, or in cases, when the last known address of the person is located outside EEA, Conventus may involve cooperation partners in the respective country to ensure recovery of the debt.
 In such case Conventus ensures suitable protection mechanisms to ensure compliance with the requirements of Regulation (EU) 2016/679 (27 April 2016) of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (GDPR).
 Conventus will not begin a transfer of personal data outside the borders of EEA before gaining assurance that an adequate level of safety and protection of personal data has been ensured.
-Before transferring personal data Conventus makes sure that any recipients of personal data have signed EU standard clauses that serve as a basis for transferring personal data, or that the receiving country guarantees adequate level of protection according to GDPR requirements.
+Before transferring personal data, Conventus makes sure that recipients of personal data have signed EU standard clauses that serve as a basis for transferring personal data, or that the receiving country guarantees adequate level of protection according to GDPR requirements.